faturachmanyusup/datetimez/README.md

 foo.addDate(5).date // 5
 foo.month // 1

-// just like case above, addDate will increase year if result of calculation is bigger than Des 31st const bar = date(2021, 11, 31);
+// just like case above, addDate will increase year if result of calculation is bigger than Dec 31st const bar = date(2021, 11, 31);
 bar.addDate(5).date // 5
 bar.month // 0